SUSE/ha-sap-terraform-deployments/doc/monitoring.md

-# Monitoring deploymenet for SHAP:
+# Monitoring

 # Highlevel description:

-The monitoring feature will deploy and install the required tools (grafana, prometheus) to monitor your SHAP stack (SAP HANA, HA cluster, etc).
+The monitoring feature will deploy and install the required tools (grafana, prometheus) to monitor your HA and SAP stack (SAP HANA, HA cluster, etc).
 Additionally with different variables you can install and control the various metrics exporters.

 The monitoring feature will need an extra instance, that will host grafana/prometheus server for the dashboard visualisation.